lupyuen/lupyuen.github.io/src/iot.md

 [(See the complete log)](https://gist.github.com/lupyuen/ada7f83a96eb36ad1b9fe09da4527003)

-Yep the LoRa SX1262 Library compiled with "__zig cc__" works perfectly fine on NuttX!
+Yep the LoRa SX1262 Library compiled with "__zig cc__" works perfectly fine with NuttX!

 _Zig Compiler uses Clang to compile the C code.
 But NuttX compiles with GCC.
 Won't we have problems with code compatibility?_